Medox 2 months ago

 There are better cameras and scopes (planewave scopes for example) that getting to 400 megapixel is totally achievable for a high end mature astrophotographer.

-• JBorrow a day ago
+• JBorrow 2 months ago

 Astronomical seeing severely limits the efficacy of even multi-million dollar telescopes.
 The size of the pixels in this image is ~0.2 arcseconds, which is far below typical seeing limits even in excellent conditions.

-• bhouston a day ago
+• bhouston 2 months ago

 Excellent seeing on earth is typically 0.4 arcseconds, so close. https://en.wikipedia.org/wiki/Astronomical_seeing